oxylabs/how-to-scrape-google-trends/README.md

 - [3.
 Save results to CSV](#3-save-results-to-csv)
 - [4.
 Create a result comparison](#4-create-a-result-comparison)

-This article provides step-by-step instructions on how to get Google Trends data with Python and [SERP Scraper API](https://oxylabs.io/products/scraper-api/serp), which requires a **paid subscription** or a **free trial**.
+This article provides step-by-step instructions on how to get Google Trends data with Python and [SERP Scraper API](https://developers.oxylabs.io/scraper-apis/web-scraper-api) (a part of Web Scraper API), which requires a **paid subscription** or a **free trial**.